ndouglas/Runestone/README.md

 # Runestone

-Runestone is a text adventure game written in ~GNU~ SWI-Prolog.
+Runestone is a text adventure game written in (GNU) Prolog.
 It's inspired by classic text adventures like _Zork_.
 I'm writing it to sharpen my Prolog skills, learn a little about parsing, and basically bring meaning to my life tbh I don't have a whole lot going on.
 Soon I'll release this and it'll set the world afire and bring in the big bucks 😎

 ## How to Play